 Usage: Modulus is commonly used to check whether a number is divisible by another number (i.e., if the remainder is zero), or for cyclic operations like determining the position in a circular buffer or rotating through options.

-Exponentiation (** or ^)

-Function: Exponentiation raises the first number (the base) to the power of the second number (the exponent).
+Exponentiation (** or ^): Exponentiation raises the first number (the base) to the power of the second number (the exponent).
 In many programming languages like Python, this operator is represented by **, while in others, the caret symbol (^) is used.

 Example in mathematics: